 What You’ll Learn:

-When to Use APPEND_VALUES Over APPEND
+When Should You Use APPEND_VALUES Instead of APPEND in Oracle?

 Unfortunately, use of the APPEND hint is only possible when performing an INSERT using a SELECT clause, which inserts the SELECT statement into the table.
 APPEND cannot be used to insert single rows via the INSERT statement with the VALUES clause.